Unfolding system-environment correlation in open quantum systems: Revisiting master equations and the Born approximation: Example: Qubit in an environment of qubits

-\textit{Ohmic bath.}---Assume the Ohmic spectral density $ J(\omega)=(\eta \omega/\pi) e^{-\omega/\omega_{\rm c}}$, where $\omega_{\rm c}$ is cutoff frequency and $\eta$ controls the coupling strength.
-In Fig.\ref{corelationGamma1initialstate} we show the accumulated error in the dynamics of the system state and the system-bath correlation, as well as its norm obtained by exact numerical simulations (from ULL), ULL$2$, TCL$2$, NZ$2$, Redfield and CR approximations.
-It should be noted that since $H_{\mathsf{S}}$ has only one energy gap, the Lindblad and the Redfield equations are equivalent.
-It can be seen from the plots that the ULL$2$ equation captures the dynamics of the system more accurately than the other techniques for the given parameter set.
-Although NZ$2$ fails to capture dynamics well, it is seen that $\Vert \chi \Vert_{2}$ for NZ$2$, in a short time interval around $\tau=0.1$, is closer to the exact norm of the correlation operator.
-This indicates that $\Vert \chi\Vert_{2}$ is not a good measure for correlation as it measures only its strength.
-However, by obtaining the distance of the approximated correlation operator from the exact one, $D_{\textsc{hs}}(\chi^{\textsc{m}},\chi^{\textsc{ex}} )$, we can judge $\chi^{\textsc{m}}$ better.
-As one can expect, the ULL$2$ technique, which outperforms in capturing the dynamics, is also superior to other techniques in capturing the system-bath correlation.
+In Figs. \ref{Ohmic1}(\textbf{\textsf{c}}) and (\textbf{\textsf{d}}), we show the accumulated error in the dynamics of the state of the system and the system-environment correlation obtained by the ULL$2$, TCL$2$, NZ$2$, Redfield, and CR approximations.
+It is observed from the plots that the ULL$2$ equation captures the dynamics of the system more accurately than the other techniques---for the given parameter set.
+In addition, the ULL$2$ technique outperforms the other techniques in capturing the system-environment correlation, as can be justified by comparing the distance of the approximated correlation operators from the exact one, $D_{\textsc{hs}}(\chi^{\scriptscriptstyle{a}},\chi^{\textsc{ex}})$.
+Note that this distance takes into account features of the correlation operator and is a more faithful measure than the norm, which only assigns a single number to the operator, in demonstrating which technique works relatively better.